-World COPD Day is founded by the Organization for the Fight against Lung Diseases, doctors and patients around the world.
-This not only helps to inform people, but also to exchange experiences, discuss various ways to reduce the number of cases.
-Every year a relevant topic is chosen, materials are distributed all over the planet.
+In the 1990s, people increasingly purchased drugs that were meant to restore lung function.
+Doctors also increased their efforts to educate the public about the importance of treatment, diets, physical activity, and clean air.
+World COPD Day was founded by the Organization for the Fight against Lung Diseases, doctors, and patients from all over the world.
+This day not only helps to inform people, but also to exchange experiences and discuss various ways to reduce COPD cases.
+Every year, a relevant topic is chosen and materials are distributed all over the planet.

-How to celebrate
+How to take part

-When is World COPD Day celebrated in 2022?
+When is World COPD Day celebrated in 2023?

 World COPD Day is observed on the third Wednesday of November each year.